kachiann/project-mlops/README.md

   - Defines the Docker image for the project, specifying the environment and dependencies required to run the code.
 - **deployment.yaml**
     - Defines the [Kubernetes](https://kubernetes.io/) deployment and service for the project.

+## Clouds
+- The project is deployed to Kubernetes and Docker.
 ---
 ## Quick Start